-Just sending all your traffic to your homepage.
+Just send all your traffic to your homepage

-Landing pages should be relevant to what you promise on your ads.
-Don’t disappoint your visitors, as Google will give a bad quality score to your keywords or ads and in consequence your ads will show less often, in lower positions and will be more expensive.
+Landing pages should be relevant to what you promise in your ads.
+Don’t disappoint your visitors, as Google will give a bad quality score to your keywords or ads and in consequence, your ads will show less often, in lower positions and will be more expensive.

 Make sure your ad copy is sufficient, fresh and updated often.
-More ads allow you to more easily see what is working best, they allow you for A/B test and also personalisation.
-More ads means that you can target your audience and/or keywords better and achieve a lower cost per click or conversion.
+More ads allow you to more easily see what is working best, they allow you for A/B testing and also personalisation.
+More ads mean that you can target your audience and/or keywords better and achieve a lower cost per click or conversion.

 Targeting a very broad audience will result in paying more to get what you want out of your PPC budget.
-On the other hand targeting a too niche audience will most probably result in the campaign not getting much traction and some times might even result in not traffic at all.
+On the other hand, targeting a too-niche audience will most probably result in the campaign not getting much traction and sometimes might even result in no traffic at all.